 For applicants with a few TLD's, the Right of the Dot private auction services is the best fit.
 They provide a friendly, cost-effective yet customized approach that is likely going to be well-received and agreed to by all participants in the contention set.
 Additionally, auction costs are minimal and all funds are held in escrow.
 Finally, Right of the Dot are accomplished domain professionals who specialize within the domain industry.

 By Christa Taylor, Christa Taylor is the CEO of DotTBA.
-Visit the blog maintained by Christa Taylor here.
+More blog posts from Christa Taylor can also be read here.

 Related topics: ICANN, Top-Level Domains